Full-Service Wealth Management Firms in Canada Fall Short in Providing Comprehensive Advice, J.D. Power Finds

-Assante ranks highest in overall investor satisfaction with a score of 714.
-National Bank Financial (696) ranks second, and iA Securities/HollisWealth (690) ranks third.
+Raymond James ranks highest in overall investor satisfaction with a score of 709.
+Edward Jones (699) ranks second and CI Assante (691) ranks third.

-The Canada Full-Service Investor Satisfaction Study, now in its 16th year, is redesigned for 2021.
-As a result of the study redesign, scores are not comparable to those of previous years.
-The study measures overall investor satisfaction with full-service investment firms in seven factors (in order of importance): people; trust; products and services; value for fees; ability to manage wealth how and when I want; problem resolution; and digital channels.
+The Canada Full-Service Investor Satisfaction Study, now in its 17th year, measures overall investor satisfaction with full-service investment firms in seven factors (in order of importance): trust; people; products and services; value for fees; ability to manage wealth how and when I want; problem resolution; and digital channels.

-The study is based on responses from 3,577 investors who make some or all of their investment decisions with a financial advisor.
-The study was fielded from December 2020 through February 2021.
+The study is based on responses from 4,534 investors who make some or all of their investment decisions with a financial advisor or a team of financial advisors.
+The study was fielded from November 2021 through January 2022.

 About J.D.
 Power